Verification-for-Security/setup-guide/README.md

 essentially an Ubuntu terminal available on Windows, which should make builds as straightforward as running them through Ubuntu!

-**Important** Remember that for subsequent installations, you should now follow the instructions for a Debian (Linux) based system, executing the commands inside of WSL.
+**Important:** Remember that for subsequent installations, you should now follow the instructions for a Debian (Linux) based system, executing the commands inside of WSL.
 WSL will not be able to locate software installed directly on windows!